upcsg-org/upcsg-website-v2/README.md

    npm install
    ```

-3. Create a `.env.local` file in the root directory:
+3. Create a `.env.local` file in the root directory (Ask someone in the guild for env):
    ```
    NEXT_PUBLIC_API_URL=your_api_url_here
    ```